rrainey/tempo-insights/docs/tempo_insights_architecture.md

 Global Client State (Context): Some state is shared across the app and needs to be accessible by many components.
 We utilize React Context for these cases:

-Authentication Context: After a user logs in, we store the user’s session info (e.g., user ID, name, roles, and session token) in context (or use Next.js built-in mechanisms if using something like NextAuth, but here likely a custom context).
+**Authentication Context:** After a user logs in, we store the user’s session info (e.g., user ID, name, roles, and session token) in context.
+API routes use `withAuth` HOC pattern. `AuthenticatedRequest` type extends `NextApiRequest` with user information.
 This avoids prop-drilling the user info into every page and allows any component to check authContext.currentUser or similar to get the logged-in user.
-The context is provided in _app.tsx and populated on login or page load (possibly via an getServerSideProps that validates the session token and provides user info).

 Theme Context: Mantine’s provider largely handles theming, but we might also keep a context if needed for toggling theme.
 However, since the app is dark-mode only at MVP, we likely hardcode dark theme.
 In future, a context could toggle light/dark.